datalad-handbook/book/docs/intro/user_types.rst

    write section on scaling up

-If none of this helps, don't hesitate to file an issue or post your question to `Neurostars.org <https://neurostars.org>`_.
-We are happy to help!
+If none of this helps, don't hesitate to file an `issue <https://github.com/datalad/datalad/issues>`_ or post your question to `Neurostars.org <https://neurostars.org>`_.
+We are happy to help, and appreciate bug reports!

 **4** The impatient